Matthew 19

 We need to see what it was that Jesus said back in the Sermon on the Mount that became the basis of what the Pharisees are going to use against Him or try to use against Him.

-Which of those two rabbis does that sound like?
+When you read, Matthew 5:31-32, ask yourself, which of those two rabbis does that sound like?
 Sounds like Shammai, doesn’t it?

 Do The Two Words Mean The Same?